• Skip to primary navigation

 Using Dry Chickpeas

-Step 1 - Remove any unwanted chickpea pieces and then soak overnight in water (1 cup of chickpeas to 5 cups of water).
-The next morning, add the chickpeas and their water to a pot, bring to a soft boil over high heat and then turn down to low heat and cook with the lid partially open for approximately 40 minutes.
-Skim off any froth.
+2. Cooking: The next morning, add the chickpeas and their soaking water to a pot.
+Bring to a soft boil over medium-high heat, then reduce to medium-low heat and cook with the lid partially open for approximately 90 minutes, or until the chickpeas are very soft.
+Skim off any froth as needed.

 a female hand scooping chickpeas using flat bread